 Real estate in Charlotte, NC

 Charlotte boasts an effortless blend of modernity and history, exemplified by impressive chrome and glass towers accompanied by enclaves of 100-year-old neighborhoods.
 Charlotte is comprised of 199 neighborhoods throughout an area just under 300 square miles.
 Homes for sale in Charlotte, NC include a wide range of styles, price points and sizes.
 You will discover new suburban developments with new construction homes, historic neighborhoods lined with old oak trees and Victorian-era estates, and condominiums and townhomes reaching to the sky in Charlotte’s Center City.
-The diversity of Charlotte real estate provides a wide range of housing options and locations throughout the region.
+Whether you're moving to Charlotte or moving across town, the diversity of Charlotte real estate provides a wide range of housing options and locations throughout the region.

 Lifestyle and Attractions in Charlotte, NC

 Charlotte’s combination of history and future creates a desirable dichotomy for its residents.
 In a matter of minutes, you can pass through a charming historic neighborhood and enter a brand-new, modern collection of businesses, restaurants and bars.
 There is no shortage of activities for Charlotte residents, in both the center city and elsewhere throughout the metro area.
 The city’s state-of-the-art metro system and network of highways, including I-77, I-85 and I-485, make transportation throughout the region very convenient.
 Additionally, the area’s natural beauty provides opportunities for recreation, including hiking, biking, kayaking and more.

 Popular Charlotte attractions include the Bank of America Stadium (home of the Carolina Panthers),Nascar Hall of Fame, South Park Mall and the US National White Water Center.
 North Carolina’s abundant agricultural industry means farm-fresh fare is within reach at local farmers’ markets and creative eateries.